konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 ```

 If you want to understand what is going on, read the comments above.
 At first, I
-was actually surprised that the SMT constraints did not contain the addition at
+was actually surprised that the SMT constraints did not contain addition at all.
-all.
-Then I recalled that Apalache has a bunch of rewriting rules that simplify
+Then I recalled that Apalache has a bunch of rewriting rules that simplify the
-the constraints.
-In this case, the symbolic model checker has applied the
+constraints.
+In this case, the symbolic model checker has applied the property
-property `a + 0 = a` internally to get rid of the addition (yeah, it is the
+`a + 0 = a` internally to get rid of the addition (yeah, it is the identity
-identity property!).
-It was an equivalent transformation, so we are still left
+property!).
+It was an equivalent transformation, so we are still left with the
-with the modulo operator.
+modulo operator.

 Essentially, we are asking Z3 to solve these inequalities over integers: